SPAGHETTI MAN

 There’s guts on the road, but it’s all clean on our sheet?”

-And someone else said, “That’s just how it goes.”
+Someone else said, “That’s just how it goes.”

 No badge.
 No hometown.
 No prayers.
 No fuss.